wp-plugins/facebook-master/readme.txt

 **LITE Version Contains:**

-* Display or hide Widget Title
+* Display, Hide or Change any Widget Title

-* Display or hide Facebook Social Plugin
+* Facebook Master Viral Widget:
+* This handy widget display your Facebook Page or Application Like with bubble count and Send, Share button
+* Perfect widget to use anywhere and everywhere in your wordpress blog to take it to the next viral level
-* Facebook Fan Page or Application Address
+* Boosts your Facebook Page or Application Likes exponentially and brings tons of new visitors and users from facebook to your wordpress website

+* Facebook Master Basic Fast Loading Widget:
+* Specially designed to be easy to use and deploy in your website, all settings are on auto-mode
-* Facebook Application ID number
+* Displays your Facebook Page or Application Thumbnail, Avatar plus the Facebook Like Button
-* Mobile Responsive
+* The Basic Widget is a shorter, more compact version of the Advanced Responsive Widget

 **ADVANCED Version Contains:**

-* Display or hide Widget Title
+* Display, Hide or Change any Widget Title

-* Display or hide Facebook Social Plugin
+* Facebook Master Viral Widget:
+* This handy widget display your Facebook Page or Application Like with bubble count and Send, Share button
+* Perfect widget to use anywhere and everywhere in your wordpress blog to take it to the next viral level
-* Facebook Fan Page or Application Address
+* Boosts your Facebook Page or Application Likes exponentially and brings tons of new visitors and users from facebook to your wordpress website

+* Facebook Master Basic Fast Loading Widget:
+* Specially designed to be easy to use and deploy in your website, all settings are on auto-mode
-* Facebook Application ID number
+* Displays your Facebook Page or Application Thumbnail, Avatar plus the Facebook Like Button
+* The Basic Widget is a shorter, more compact version of the Advanced Responsive Widget

+* Facebook Master Advanced Responsive Widget:
+* Top of the Line professional html5 Responsive Widget
+* Fully mobile devices responsive
+* Full of Display options:
+* Display Facebook Header
 * Display Facebook User Faces
 * Display Facebook Stream
-* Display Facebook Header
-* Color Scheme
 * Display Border
+* Change Color Scheme (facebook light or dark)
-* Mobile Responsive
+* Advanced Mobile Responsive Mode
+* Facebook Fan Page or Application Address
+* Facebook Application ID number (optional)

-* Shortcode Framework v2.
-Publish widget inside pages and posts
+* Shortcode Framework v3.
+Universal Shortcode for all pages and posts and Individual Shortcode for each page or post
+* Shortcodes allow you to professionally display your instagram photos inside your wordpress pages and posts
 * [Advanced Version Link](http://wordpress.techgasp.com/facebook-master/)

 **ONLINE DEMO**

 * Right of the page, sidebar widget
-* Inside the post, with shortcode framework v2
+* Inside the post, with shortcode framework
 * [Demo Link](http://wordpress.techgasp.com/facebook-master/)

 **More High Quality Plugins?**